isomerpages/moe-tampinessec/_our-co-curriculum/Character and Citizenship Education (CCE).md

 ### I-Care Environment

-**Learner:** Students learn about the challenges and opportunities to contribute to a clean, green and caring school, Singapore and world.
+**Learner:**&nbsp;Students learn about the challenges and opportunities to contribute to a clean, green and caring school, Singapore and world.

-**Thinker:** Students think how to contribute to a green mindset and culture.
+**Thinker:**&nbsp;Students think how to contribute to a green mindset and culture.

-**Leader:** Students to carry out advocacy projects to promote sustainable living and city in nature.
+**Leader:**&nbsp;Students to carry out advocacy projects to promote sustainable living and city in nature.

 **Level Theme**